eric-hu/Project-Euler/README.md

 production code, deletion of old code is the way to go.
 For educational projects like this one, having the "less-optimal" versions readily available make testing and demonstration simpler.
 I guess that settles it then.

+## Feature Ideas

+- Messages for assertions
+- Move solutions out of comments into a solutions test file